While she is 'Auntie Chris' to many, Christine has felt lonely in recent times.

 Retired stables owner / riding instructor

-Christine has remained stoical throughout, despite having to give up her beloved Stables and the riding she adored due to a persistent back problem.
+But Christine has remained stoical throughout, despite having to hand over her beloved Stables to her niece Shula and give up the riding she adored due to a persistent back problem.

 Blessed back's playing up again.Christine Barford